 Since the beginning of his legal career, more than 25 years ago, he has been practicing in the Ottawa and Clarence-Rockland area, where he has earned the respect of members of the community as well as professionals from his field of work.
 In part, due to his elaborated professionalism but also his extensive expertise.

-Me Charron also has considerable experience in alternative dispute resolution methods.
+Mr. Charron also has considerable experience in alternative dispute resolution methods.
 This explains how he was able to obtain and hold the position of Commissioner for the Ontario Human Rights Commission from 2005 to 2008.
-In addition, he has been and remains president, principal investigator and mediator for the company Charron Human Resources Inc., which offers comprehensive human resources services in the areas of conflict management, ranging from prevention to rehabilitation, through investigation and mediation.
-Mr. Charron has structured and set up several national systems for access to mediation within several government departments such as the conflict management system of the Department of National Defense.
+In addition, he has been and remains President, Principal Investigator and Mediator for the company Charron Human Resources Inc., which offers comprehensive human resources services in the areas of conflict management, ranging from prevention to rehabilitation, through investigation and mediation.
+Mr. Charron has structured and set up several national systems for access to mediation within several government departments such as the Conflict Management System of the Department of National Defense.
 Due to his numerous achievements in this field, he was mandated to train several thousands of Canadian Forces employees to ensure the use of alternative dispute resolution methods in different types of issues in a workplace.

 Education and Qualifications